 - Be aware of religious requirements.
 You may well have staff from a range of religions and cultures who have specific styles of dress that do not meet your standard dress code.
 Remember to tread carefully in this area, as your code should allow employees to wear items of clothing, or jewellery, that are significant to their faith.
 You will need to justify the reasons for banning such items and should ensure they are not indirectly discriminating against your staff.

 - Remember the need for exceptions.
-Your staff may wish to support nominated charities which involve exceptions to your usual dress code rules, such as Genes for Genes day, but should be aware of the need to seek permission from a manager before going ahead.
+Your staff may wish to support nominated charities which involve exceptions to your usual dress code rules, such as Jeans for Genes day, but should be aware of the need to seek permission from a manager before going ahead.

 Are you responsible for managing care workers?
 Make sure you read Care Quality Matters – essential advice, resources, tools and checklists for Registered Managers.